makokaz/parallel-distributed-programming/03spmv/README.md

 Just run

 ```
-$ ./spmv -h
+$ ./spmv.gcc -h
 usage:

-./spmv [options ...]
+./spmv.gcc [options ...]

 options:
   --help             show this help
   --M N              set the number of rows to N [100000]
   --N N              set the number of colums to N [0]
-  --nnz N       set the number of non-zero elements to N [0]
+  -z,--nnz N         set the number of non-zero elements to N [0]
-  --repeat N    repeat N times [5]
+  -r,--repeat N      repeat N times [5]
-  --format F    set sparse matrix format to F [coo]
+  -f,--format F      set sparse matrix format to F [coo]
+  -t,--matrix-type M set matrix type to T [random]
-  --algo A      set algorithm to A [serial]
+  -a,--algo A        set algorithm to A [serial]
+  --coo-file F       read matrix from F [mat.txt]
+  --rmat a,b,c,d     set rmat probability [4,1,2,3]
+  --dump F           dump matrix to image (gnuplot) file []
+  --img-M M          number of rows in the dumped image [512]
+  --img-N N          number of columns in the dumped image [512]
-  --seed S      set random seed to S [4567890123]
+  -s,--seed S        set random seed to S [4567890123]
 ```

 Learn how it works